 No matter what protein you choose to grill, there are some classic healthy grill recipe ‘sides’ that are perfect for adding to your BBQ table, including:

 - Leafy salads: Arugula feta salad or Caesar-like lemon kale salad are easy to prep while your protein is grilling or can be made ahead!
 Check out this list of 45 healthy salad recipes for even more inspiration!

 - Veggie-Packed salads: Like this Mexican street corn salad, Mexican bean salad, and other vegetable salads are all a great addition to the table!

 - Fresh salad ‘appetizers’: Like creamy cucumber salad, and healthy coleslaw.
 Salsas also pair wonderfully with grilled food like mango salsa, pineapple jalapeno salsa, pico de gallo, or even guacamole.

 - Whole grains: Enjoy with any healthy whole-grain sides like quinoa or brown rice.
 Veggie-packed grain salads will also work – like this Mediterranean quinoa salad or quinoa tabbouleh.
 For a low-carb version, you could enjoy cauliflower rice dishes.

-- Potato salad: A classic summer side not to be missed at the BBQ like this healthier potato salad, Instant Pot potato salad or ‘faux’ cauliflower potato salad – and if you love summer classics you will want to make baked beans and corn on the cob, too!
+- Potato salad: A classic summer side not to be missed at the BBQ like this healthier potato salad, Instant Pot potato salad or ‘faux’ cauliflower potato salad – and if you love summer classics you will want to make Instant Pot baked beans and Instant Pot corn on the cob, too!

-- Pasta salads: Most proteins will pair wonderfully with a fresh pasta salad like this Italian pasta salad, healthy veggie pasta salad, or tomato pasta salad, and similar sides such as couscous and orzo.
+- Pasta salads: Most proteins will pair wonderfully with a fresh pasta salad like this Italian pasta salad, healthy healthy pasta salad, or tomato pasta salad, and similar sides such as couscous and orzo.

 - Hot pasta: The grilled meat, fish, and shrimp can also pair well with pesto pasta (and zoodle pad Thai), mac n cheese, Tuscan pasta, or zucchini tomato pasta, etc.

 You can also enjoy grilled proteins with grilled veggies that are cooked at the same time, some examples of which are included below!